Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: Performance

 \subsection{Muon Identification Performance}

+We study the performance of a Graph Neural Network (GNN) for MuID.
+The segmentation in the radial and azimuthal directions provides shower shape information which enables the GNN to exceed the performance of a conventional approach.
+The GNN architecture is show in Fig~\ref{fig:GNN}.
+The GNN uses the sensor charge, signal time, and scintillator position as node features, and the number of nodes, as well as maximum and total charge, as graph features.
+For each particle species, 10,000 events are simulated.
+The dataset is split into three categories: 7,000 events are used for training the GNN; 1,500 events are used for validation throughout the training process; and the final 1,500 events are used for testing the GNN.

-The basic MuID algorithm was implemented in analogy to the one used at Belle II.
-Based on the measured momentum, the number of layers a pion and a muon are expected to traverse is compared with the actual penetration depth.
-We compare results using the general performance criterion for a classification model as deduced from the AOC (Receiver Operation Characteristic) curve relating the positive rate \textit{vs.} the false positive rate.
+We compare results using the general performance criteria for a classification model as deduced from the ROC (Receiver Operation Characteristic) curve relating the positive rate \textit{vs.} the false positive rate.
 The area under the ROC curve (AUC) is a performance measure independent of a specific desired purity/efficiency.
-Figure~\ref{fig:muIDPerformance} (left and middle) shows the performance of the MuID which, as expected, is comparable to what was achieved at Belle with a similar design~\cite{Wang:2003bm}.
-In addition, we studied the performance of a Graph Neural Network (GNN) with a structure similar to that for the hadronic energy measurements described in Sect.~\ref{sec:EMeasurement}.
-Using this ML method one can increase the MuID performance, again in simulation, to a 0.99 area under the ROC curve as shown in Fig.~\ref{fig:muIDPerformance} on the right.
-For both momenta, the GNN performs better than the conventional method.
-The difference is most pronounced for high momentum tracks where the traditional method suffers due to punch-through pions.
+Using this ML method one finds an impressive MuID performance, with a 0.99 area under the roc curve in simulation, as shown in Fig.~\ref{fig:muIDPerformance} on the right.
+For comparison with the ML approach, a basic MuID algorithm was implemented in analogy to the one used at Belle II.
+This approach is based on the measured momentum, and the number of layers a pion and a muon are expected to traverse is compared with the actual penetration depth.
+Figure~\ref{fig:muIDPerformance} (two leftmost plots) shows the performance of the MuID which, as expected, is comparable to what was achieved at Belle with a similar design~\cite{Wang:2003bm}.
+Note that the true positive rate for the muons with momentum between 2.75~GeV/$c$ and 5~GeV/$c$ jumps from 0 to around 0.95 because nearly every muon reaches the final layer; the conventional method predicts that all of these are either muons or not muons, resulting in an all-or-nothing result.
+For both momenta ranges, the ML method performs better than the conventional method.
+The difference is most pronounced for high-momentum tracks where the conventional method suffers due to punch-through of the pions.